KumG/PolyrightSDK/README.md

   - IOS 12 (with Xamarin)

 ## Installation
-1. Install the Polyright SDK NuGet package from Polyright NuGet repository using the NuGet Package Manager
+1. Install the Polyright SDK NuGet package from Polyright NuGet feed using the NuGet Package Manager

 ## Initialization